 Constitutional, statutory, and regulatory law provide the legal and policy frameworks for the work that many people are engaged in, particularly those who work in Washington, D.C.
 Duke Law’s D.C.
-Summer Institute on Law and Policy is designed to address the educational interests and needs of professionals who work in regulatory or policy-making fields and seek to better understand and operate within these frameworks.
-Undergraduate students and recent graduates who are considering a career in law or policy will also benefit from these targeted courses.
+Summer Institute on Law and Policy is designed to address the educational interests and needs of those either currently working in, or considering a career in, regulatory or policy-making fields or the public sector, who seek to better understand and operate within those frameworks.
+Individuals considering law school will also benefit from these targeted courses, which provide the opportunity to see firsthand how Duke Law professors teach and engage with students.

 As the seat of governmental power in the United States, Washington is the perfect setting for an institute that offers both theoretical and practical insights into how the law affects—and is affected by—every aspect of policymaking at the federal level.
 To enhance the classroom experience, the academic program will draw upon the expertise of Duke Law School’s nationally prominent faculty as well as the unique resources available in Washington.